cramingle/tuneyourprompt/README.md

 # TuneYourPrompt

-A mobile-optimized website designed to teach people how to craft effective AI prompts using the Metis model.
+A mobile-optimized website designed to teach people how to craft effective AI prompts using the Mistral model.

 ## Overview